Padmavathi-SJ/BYTS/java/Collections.md

 * ArrayList is the best choice for our frequent requirement is "retrievel".
 * ArrayList is the worst choice if our frequent requirement is addition or deletion of the particular objects at the beginning or middle.
 Becaulse, it requires many swap operations.

+## LinkedList(I):

+* Underlying data structure is "doubly LinkedList".
+* Duplicates are allowd
+* Heterogeneous elements are allowed.
+* Insertion order will be preserved.
+* Null insertion is possible.
+* LinkedList does not implements "RandomAccess".
+* LinkedList is the best choice for our frequent requirement is "addition or deletion".
+* LinkedList is the worst choice for our frequent requirement is "Retrievel".